Vostok-space/vostok/README.md

 ==========================
 [Oberon-07](documents/Language.md) translator to C and Java.

-License is LGPL for translator's code and Apache for libraries
+License is LGPL for translator's code and Apache for libraries, tests and examples.

 ## Build: